 Soft fabrics, velvet chairs, and oversize mirrors give a hint of luxury to this simple bedroom.

-When the owners of the former Bill Bateman’s wanted to transform into Tex-Mex haven Cocina Diablos, they came to us and we leapt at the challenge.
+When the owners of the former Bill Bateman’s wanted to transform a run down bar into Tex-Mex haven Cocina Diablos, they came to us and we lept at the challenge.
 They had a limited budget and a VERY fast turn-around timeline.
 In one month, we transformed this place into a bright, fun, lively Tex-Mex gathering place by creating visual spaces where people want to linger.

 With rich oranges and pops of blues, reds and greens, the dining room is a much warmer and more comfortable place for family get-togethers.
 It not only looks fun, but it is fun.
 The print are perfect for the space – bold and colorful.
 And who can stop admiring the accessories?

 As an Americana bar, they used neutral colors, beer signs and LOTS more TVs to give character.